 A small business can thrive in the e-commerce market as well.

-The key is in taking an agile and data-driven approach to pricing.
+The key is to take an agile and data-driven approach to pricing.

 Here’s what it means: